|6-4.010||Federal Criminal Tax Enforcement|

 During the conference, the Tax Division usually advises conferees of the proposed charges, the method of proof, and the income and tax computations that the IRS recommended.
 The Division also advises them that these may change.
 The taxpayer or the taxpayer's representative may present explanations or evidence for the Tax Division to consider in reaching a decision regarding prosecution.
 The conferees may not use the conference, however, as an opportunity to explore the Government's evidence.

 The Government may use any statements made by the taxpayer at the conference not only to evaluate the matter, but also in any court proceeding, whether criminal or civil.
 See Fed.
 R. Evid.
 801(d)(2).
 The Government does not, however, use in general court proceedings statements made at these conferences by attorneys for the taxpayer, i.e., vicarious admissions.
 The Government may also develop investigative leads from any information provided at the conference.
 The Tax Division permits plea negotiations during conferences in non-grand jury cases.
 A plea obtained in such a case must be consistent with the Tax Division's major count policy and the policies of the appropriate United States Attorney's Office.
-See Tax Division Directive No. 86-58 (May 14, 1986), supplemented by Memorandum dated October 1, 2013.
+See Tax Division Directive No. 86-58 (May 14, 1986), supplemented by Memorandum dated October 1, 2013, available at Criminal Tax Manual, Chapter 3.

 6-4.218 - Tax Division Authorizations and Declinations